Lake Manly: Chronology

 Lake Manly existed during the late Pleistocene, and was at first considered to be an early Wisconsin glaciation (Tahoe stage) phenomenon.
 Originally, it was believed that Lake Manly did not exist during the Tioga glaciation, and it was assumed that Lake Manly existed in only one stage.

 Later evidence, such as drilling core data, indicates two distinct lake stages, one 185,000–128,000 years ago and another 35,000–10,000 years ago.
 This corresponds to oxygen isotope stage 6 and 2 respectively.
 Between 120,000 and 60,000 years ago there was no lake in Death Valley, and separate saline lakes existed between 60,000 and 35,000 years ago.
-Lake levels in Lake Manly appear to track the size of the Laurentide Ice Sheet but only very roughly so.
+Lake formation in Death Valley typically occurs during glacial stages, in particular when the Atlantic meridional overturning circulation is disturbed by icebergs, and lake levels in Lake Manly appear to track the size of the Laurentide Ice Sheet but only very roughly so.
 Further, last glacial maximum highstands of Lake Manly appear to precede highstands of Lake Lahontan and Lake Bonneville, probably due to a northward shift of the jet stream.